build2/libbuild2-autoconf/README.md

 }
 ```

-Note also that some built-in check names are *unprefixable*, usually because
+Note also that some check names are *unprefixable*, usually because they are
-they are standard macro names (for example, `BYTE_ORDER`) that on some
+standard macro names (for example, `BYTE_ORDER`) that on some platforms come
-platforms come from system headers (for example, `<sys/endian.h>` on FreeBSD).
+from system headers (for example, `<sys/endian.h>` on FreeBSD).
+Such checks
-Such checks have `!` after their names on the first line of their
+have `!` after their names on the first line of their implementation files
-implementation files (for example, `// BYTE_ORDER!`).
+(for example, `// BYTE_ORDER!`).

 An implementation of a check may depend on another check.
 As a result,
 substitutions should not be conditional at the preprocessor level (unless all